-✓ We recommend applying a skim coat over all clean (mould and algae free), Pebblecrete surfaces, to make smooth.
-You need to cover the ""mountain" tops by 1 mm at least.
-Can use MasterEmaco N 5100 as a skim coat to 3 mm max thickness or refer Chapter 1.9, for other options.
+✓ We recommend applying a skim coat over all clean (mould and algae free), Marblesheen surfaces, if uneven and to make smooth.
+You need to cover the "'mountain" tops by 1 mm at least.
+Can use MasterEmaco N 5100 as a skim coat to 3 mm max thickness or refer Chapter 1.10, for other options.
 If using Dunlop Fine coat render, (to create smoother - uniform surface) then make a gauging liquid with Bondcrete and water, (1 / 10 respectively) to aid application.
 Trowel on, slightly overfill, and wet sponge finish smooth.